 Since Trump’s 2020 directive to assassinate Iranian General Qasem Soleimani, leader of the Islamic Revolutionary Guard Corps’ Quds Force, federal authorities have been keeping a close watch on threats from Iran against Trump and other former officials of his administration.

-The newly enacted executive order instructs cabinet secretaries to instigate a variety of actions against Iran, including the imposition of additional sanctions, amendment of existing sanctions waivers, and limitations on technology transfers that could potentially be used for military ends.
+The newly enacted executive order instructs cabinet secretaries to take various actions against Iran, including imposing additional sanctions, amending existing sanctions waivers, and limiting technology transfers that could potentially be used for military ends.

 Will Scharf, senior policy adviser to Trump, clarified that the memorandum is aimed at exerting maximum pressure on Iran via targeted sanctions and rigorous oversight of its activities.
 He stressed that the main objective is to impede Iran’s nuclear plans and restrict its financial and logistical backing for terrorist groups.